 We will endeavour to reply to all requests, however, unfortunately we may not always be able to do so.

 Head gardener Mat Reesemat@malverleys.co.uk

 For group visits contact Jess@malverleys.co.uk

 LIGHT, NATURE & BEAUTY

-Join Claire for her first UK, two-day garden photography workshop at Malverleys.
+Join Claire for a two-day garden photography workshop at Malverleys.
 Here you will go through her whole process, from the first walk around the garden, with head gardener Mat Reese, to several hours of theory/presentation covering her approach to photography, with tips and techniques, including what she is looking for in her compositions and most importantly how to work with light to create impactful images.